 Niamh welcomes enquiries from potential students interested in undertaking research degrees in any of her areas of research.

-Emily Hancox 'The Interplay between Norms in the EU Legal Order: Implications for the Scope of EU Law'
+Emily Hancox 'The Inter-Relationship between Overlapping Norms in EU Law'

 Books and Reports

 Niamh Nic Shuibhne, Panos Koutrakos, Phil Syrpis, Exceptions from EU Free Movement Law: Derogation, Justification and Proportionality, (Hart Publishing, 2016)

 Niamh Nic Shuibhne, The Coherence of EU Free Movement Law: Constitutional Responsibility and the Court of Justice, (Oxford University Press, 2013)